 ECON 395,396.
-SPECIAL TOPICS IN ECONOMICS Prerequisites: ECON 211 and 212 or consent of the instructor.
-A study of specialized topics in economics not normally covered by other courses.
+SPECIAL TOPICS IN ECONOMICS 2,2 Prerequisites: ECON 211 and 212 or consent of the instructor.
+A study of specialized topics in economics not normally covered by other cour rses.
 ECON 397.
-SELECTED TOPICS: READINGS IN ECONOMICS (MACROECONOMICS OR MICROECONOMICS) ECON 400.
+SELECTED TOPICS: READINGS IN ECONOMICS (MACROECONOMICS OR MICROECONOMICS) 2 Prerequisite: ECON 211 and 212.
+All students will read and discuss a group of short novels that use economic theory in solving myste In addition, students will read and discuss classic articles on either topics related to macroeconomics or microeconomics.
+This course reinforce the economic theories taught in ECON 211 and ECON 212.
+The course will also expose the student to the well-known professions of the course will also expose the student to the well-known professions. onal literature of economics.
+ECON 400.
 INTERNSHIP IN ECONOMICS Corequisite: CA 250.
 Restricted to economics major who have completed economic theory through ECON 312.
-Designed to provide an oppor- tunity for students to expand their theoretical knowledge and practical application of economic principles by first-hand experience in various public and private agencies.
+Designed to provide an op tunity for students to expand their theoretical knowledge and practical application of economic principles by first-hand experience in var public and private agencies.
 A written and/or oral report on the internship is required.
 This course satisfies Career component of Trek.
-Consent of the instructor is necessary before registration.
-ECON 411.
-INDUSTRIAL ORGANIZATION Prerequisite: ECON 311.
-An advanced study of applied micro-economic theory with respect to the organization of markets and industrial institutions.
+Consoft the instructor is necessary before registration. rious , , 4 Prerequisite: ECON 311.
+An advanced study of applied micro-economic theory with respect to the organization of markets and indus institutions.
 Particular focus is placed upon the structure and behavior of oligopolistic markets and firms.
-Additional emphasis is placed upon government regulation of markets both within and without anti-trust laws.
-ECON 452.
-ECONOMETRICS & QUANTITATIVE ANALYSIS ECON 461.
-RESEARCH SEMINAR IN ECONOMICS Prerequisite: ECON 452.
+Additional emphasis is placed u government regulation of markets both within and without anti-trust laws. strial ECON 452.
+ECONOMETRICS & QUANTITATIVE ANALYSIS Prerequisite: ECON 204, 311, 312.
+An introduction to the use of statistical techniques and mathematical model-building as predictive tools both micro-economic and macro-economic applications.
+Fall.
+5 101 Prerequisite: ECON 452.
 Corequisite: CA 250.
-A comprehensive seminar in which students meet weekly with the economics faculty to discuss topics that encompass the breadth of current economic theory.
-Students also learn about the economics profession, and how to conduct economic research.
+A comprehensive seminar in which students meet weekly with the economics faculty to disc topics that encompass the breadth of current economic theory.
+Students also learn about the economics profession, and how to cone economic research.
 Each student is expected to complete, present, and defend an econometric study that they started in ECON 452.
-Students are required to submit their research for consideration for presentation at the Economic Scholars Program, sponsored by the Federal Reserve Bank of Dallas in late March or early April.
-If a student are unable to attend the ESP conference for whatever reason, he/she will be required to present the research at the Student Research Forum or at some other faculty-approved, public forum.
-Spring.
-ECON 491-496.
-INDEPENDENT STUDY

-Independent study of economic problems.
+Student are required to submit their research for consideration for presentation at the Economic Scholars Program, sponsored by the Federal Research of Dallas in late March or early April.
+If a student are unable to attend the ESP conference for whatever reason, he/she will be required present the research at the Student Research Forum or at some other faculty-approved, public forum.
+Spring. cuss duct lents erve ECON 491-496.
+INDEPENDENT STUDY 1-6 Independent study of economic problems.
 By invitation only.